-The Research Program upskills autistic adults and autism researchers to work together as peers in research.
+The Research Program upskills autistic adults and autism researchers to work together as research co-producers.
 This ensures that what is being researched, and the way it is being researched is relevant to, and appropriate for, the autistic community.

 The Governance Program is Australia’s first training program in corporate governance for autistic adults, enabling leadership in decision-making and capturing the strength of diverse thinking to make a broader contribution to the corporate and government sectors.

 Our upcoming course dates are:

 To receive notifications about Programs offered by the Sylvia Rodger Academy, click the link below.

 To date we have had more than 90 autistic graduates and participants from across Australia and overseas consisting of:

 “I learned that the traits I thought I had to overcome were actually qualities that make me special, loved and worthy.
 It gave me the skills to recognise what I need to thrive and the confidence to self-advocate for that.”

 “I had spent a lifetime trying to find out where I fit in, and through the program I learnt I could be myself.”